ViolettaAntonova/Crowdfunding_ETL/README.md

   - Convert the "contact_id" column to the integer type.
   - Split each "name" column value into a first and a last name, and place each in a new column.
   - Clean and then export the DataFrame as `contacts.csv` and save it to your GitHub repository.
-4. Check that your final DataFrame resembles the one in the following image:

 ## Create the Crowdfunding Database